Above: coins from the Byzantine & Christian Museum in Athens, Greece.

 Over the next sixteen years, the nomisma’s value held steady in the 70% range of gold content.
 All that changed in 1071 with the devastating effects of the Battle of Manzikert.

 The empire lost tax revenues and the products that came from these lands – horses, food, mine products, etc. Almost immediately the value of the gold nomisma began falling, dropping almost half to 40% gold content by the end of that decade.
-There were similar devaluations of the empire’s silver coins done in the same years.
+There were similar devaluations of the empire’s silver coins done at the same time.
 The nickname of Emperor Michael VII Ducas from that time, “Parapinakes”, which means “minus a quarter”, was generous compared to what had actually occurred to the currency.
-Michael VII Ducas was unusually poorly suited to being a ruler and by 1079 he had abdicated and taken himself off to a monastery.
+Michael VII Ducas was unusually poorly suited to being a ruler and by 1079 he abdicated and taken himself off to a monastery.

 Above is a photo I took at the Byzantine & Christian Museum in Athens.
 It shows the copper weight that merchants used to verify the amount of gold in coins.
 The above weight was equal to the weight of six gold coins or one ounce of gold.
 It was not uncommon in the Middle Ages for coins to have pieces of their precious metal shaved or cut off.
 Any merchant needed these weights if he wanted to stay in business.

 These weights meant that merchants would quickly realize when the newest coins did not contain the same amount of gold as the previous coins did.
 Their appearance would not deceive a canny merchant.
 Historians of that period knew little about economics and made few comments about fiscal matters.
 Nevertheless, the devaluation of the currency immediate affected the populace, and a long-term impact on the prestige of the empire.